-1.2 Changes to the WEM design
+1.1 Changes to the WEM design and the need for review

-Through the Energy Transformation Strategy, the State Government is implementing reforms to improve the effectiveness of the WEM.
-Changes to the WEM now allow BESS to participate in the real-time energy and ESS markets and receive capacity credits.
-There are further reforms currently underway.
+Through the Energy Transformation Strategy, the State Government is implementing reforms to improve the WEM.27 Changes to the WEM now allow BESS to participate in the Real-Time Market and Essential System Services (ESS) market and receive capacity credits.28 Further reforms are underway.29

-The reforms introduced a "Flexible Capacity" product, which is reserve capacity that can respond at very short notice to manage changes in load during high ramp periods.
-This is designed to complement the existing capacity product, now called "Peak Capacity", which is reserve capacity that contributes to meeting system peak demand.
-As a result, the ERA must determine two BRCP from its next determination - a Peak BRCP and a Flexible BRCP.
+The reforms introduced a flexible capacity product, which is reserve capacity that can respond at very short notice to manage changes in load during high ramp periods.30 This complements the existing capacity product, called peak capacity, which is reserve capacity that contributes to meeting system peak demand.
+As a result, the ERA must determine two BRCPs from its next determination (the 2025 Reserve Capacity Cycle, which applies to the 2027/28 capacity year) - a peak BRCP and a flexible BRCP.^{31,32}

-The reforms also introduced a new function for the Coordinator of Energy to determine the following parameters of the BRCP:
+The reforms also introduced a new function for the Coordinator of Energy to determine the following BRCP parameters:

-- The appropriate reference technology (the benchmark capacity providers) and the underlying technical parameters such as size and capabilities. - The uncongested network location. - Whether the BRCP is to be assessed based on a gross or net Cost of New Entry (CONE).
+- The appropriate reference technology (the benchmark capacity providers) and the underlying technical parameters such as size and capabilities.33 - The uncongested network location.